Kazade/simulant-engine/documentation/asset_managers.md

 # Asset Manager

 Asset managers are the second kind of management class in Simulant (the other being [StageNode managers](manual_managers.md)).
-All assets in Simulant use a refcounted manager, these resources include:
+All assets in Simulant use a refcounted manager, these assets include:

  - Textures
  - Materials